bool-ptr/graphs/README.md

 1. basic.cpp : general structure of a graph
 2. DFS.cpp : Depth First Search for a graph

-day 3 and day 4: no updates today. :) sorry
+day 3 and day 4: no updates. :)